cs-fullstack-fall-2018/project4-android-psanon19/README.md

 https://github.com/googlesamples/android-sunflower

 Use the default XML file in this file or find another one Use a new's feed RSS file as a template for your project.
 Make sure it includes a link for a picture,

+Make a family cookbook app that works offline (that's by default).

+Notes:
+- Don't forget about Code->Generate for your new class (template).